MaxIV-KitsControls/tango-facadedevice/docs/tutorial.rst

 Tutorial
 ========

-This tutorial goes through most of library features by presenting several facade devices with increasing complexity.
+This tutorial goes through most of the library features by presenting several facade devices with increasing complexity.

 Creating an running a facade device